 When evaluating a cycle tracking app's privacy claims, check for:

-1. No account creation required — if you need an email to use the app, there's a server involved
+- No account creation required — if you need an email to use the app, there's a server holding your identity

 The trade-offs